bede/hostile/README.md

-## Known issues
+## Limitations

+- Hostile prioritises retaining microbial sequences above discarding host sequences.
+If you strive to remove every last human sequence, other approaches may serve you better.
-- Using more than 10 alignment threads may reduce performance, even on systems with enough CPU cores.
-A sensible default is therefore chosen automatically at runtime.
-To maximise performance on your system, some experimentation may be necessary.
+- Performance is not always improved by using all available CPU cores.
+A sensible default is therefore chosen automatically at runtime based on the number of available CPU cores.
 - Minimap2 has an overhead of 30-90s for human genome indexing prior to starting decontamination.
 Surprisingly, loading a prebuilt index is not significantly faster.
 I hope to mitigate this in a future release.